schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 requires removal of this space from common bogon lists and hard coded martian files.
-In many other cases it will "just work", but thought needs to be given to any additional security exposures to existing firewall'd networks.
+In many other cases it will "just work", but thought needs to be given to any additional security exposures to existing firewalled networks.

 # Acknowledgements

 Jason Ackley, Vint Cerf, Vince Fuller, Stephen Hemminger, Geoff Huston, Rob Landley, Elliot Lear, Dan Mahoney, and Paul Wouters all made contributions to this document, directly or indirectly.

 {backmatter}